GeorgiNedyalkov/hacker-rank/week 2/PROBLEMS.md

 The left-to-right diagonal = 1 + 5 + 9 = 15.
 The right to left diagonal = 3 + 5 + 9 = 17.
 Their absolute difference is |15 - 17| = 2.

 return the absolute difference.

+5. Counting Sort

+Quicksort usually has a running time of , but is there an algorithm that can sort even faster?
+In general, this is not possible.
+Most sorting algorithms are comparison sorts, i.e. they sort a list just by comparing the elements to one another.
+A comparison sort algorithm cannot beat (worst-case) running time, since represents the minimum number of comparisons needed to know where to place each element.